Baluthegoat/Baluthegoat.github.io/_posts/2024-1-1Myfirstpost.md

 5/ They are also responsible for designing the blue print for the database.
 6/ Finally they make sure that the database is running as efficiently as possible.

+During flip class we discuss about Database administrator within our own group for 20 minutes.
+After that i explained about the database administrator to the other group peers.

 To improve the flip class we need to do some practical work to have better understanding on how things actually works.
 Because I believe some understand more better on doing the practical works.